Skip to main content

 BuddyPhones have different volume-limiting modes, including Toddler Mode.

-And regular adult headphones are “no bueno” as they are too loud and can hurt a child’s hearing.
+And regular headphones are “no bueno” as they are too loud and can hurt a child’s hearing.

 Durability